Dear media friends,

 - A provincial call centre in Victoria

-We assist more than 42,970 animals in need every year and are funded by compassionate animal lovers who support our work and partner with us to protect and enhance the quality of life for domestic, farm and wild animals in B.C.
+We assist more than 97,109 animals in need every year and are funded by compassionate animal lovers who support our work and partner with us to protect and enhance the quality of life for domestic, farm and wild animals in B.C.
+See more stats at a glance.

 Craig Daniell, chief executive officer